Xuxl2020/Pupil_Center_Shift/README.md

 The eyes of each subject were measured by a Pentacam HR system (Oculus, Wetzlar, Germany).
 # Data transformation
 For the position of pupil center, Cartesian coordinates (x, y) were converted to polar coordinates (r,θ) based on corneal topography.
+# Data analysis
+Directional statistics were used to analyze pupil center position on the polar coordinate system.